Document Type : Research

 2 Karadeniz Technical University, Faculty of Engineering, Department of Metallurgical and Materials Engineering, Trabzon, Turkey

-3 Faculty of Engineering, Electrical and Electronics Engineering, Department of Electronics, Ataturk University, Erzurum, Türkiye
+3 Ataturk University, Faculty of Engineering, Electrical and Electronics Engineering Department, Erzurum, Türkiye

 10.30473/jphys.2025.74953.1245